-Restricted net position of the MBI remained relatively flat as a result of the net impact of approximately \$7.8 million in revenues, primarily from the Commonwealth, offset by operating and financial assistance expenses of approximately \$7.8 million.
+Restricted net position of the MBI remained flat as a result of the net impact of approximately \$5.6 million in revenues, primarily from the Commonwealth, offset by operating and financial assistance expenses of approximately \$5.6 million.

-The net position of the business-type activities was approximately \$10.8 million as of June 30, 2019, a decrease of approximately \$8 million from the prior year-end.
-This decrease is primarily a result of funds transferred to the governmental activities to support a portion of the KCST-Axia Arbitration award, the G4S settlement and other MBI-related expenses not covered by Bond Funds.
+The net position of the business-type activities was approximately \$12.5 million as of June 30, 2020, an increase of approximately \$1.7 million from the prior year-end.
+This increase is primarily a result of capital contributions and funds transferred from governmental activities.
 The primary function of the business-type activities is the Campus Operations, the fund that relates to the development and maintenance of the 36-acre campus in Westborough, Massachusetts.
-Of the total net position, approximately \$5 million was invested in capital assets, approximately \$2.6 million was restricted for future investment in the campus and its buildings or other related purposes, and the remaining balance of approximately \$3.2 million was unrestricted.
+Of the total net position, approximately \$4.4 million was invested in capital assets, approximately \$3.7 million was restricted for future investment in the campus and its buildings and other restricted purposes, and the remaining balance of approximately \$4.4 million was unrestricted.

 The summary statement of net position shows how the fiscal year activities impacted the net position.
-The following page contains the summary of changes in the statement of net position for the fiscal years 2019 and 2018:
+The following page contains the summary of changes in the statement of net position for the fiscal years 2020 and 2019: